Although hoodia is marketed as an appetite suppressant to aid weight loss, there's no solid evidence that hoodia is effective.

 Still, some dietary supplement manufacturers market hoodia products as a way to suppress appetite and aid in weight loss.
-The Federal Trade Commission has warned manufacturers to stop making these unsubstantiated and misleading claims about hoodia and weight loss.
+The Federal Trade Commission has taken action against companies that have made unsubstantiated and misleading claims about hoodia and weight loss.

 In addition, the quality of hoodia products varies widely.
-In some cases, hoodia products have been found to contain unidentified ingredients that could be harmful.
+In some cases, products have been found to contain ingredients that could be harmful.

 Remember, just because an herbal supplement may be natural doesn't mean it is safe.
 Steer clear of products that make unproven claims.
 And always check with your doctor before taking supplements.